About

 How we got started with MAGNIFY

-MAGNIFY mirrors Australian society and the realities of Women of colour (WoC) in STEM.
-By uncovering startling statistics that were until recently unknown, MAGNIFY breaks down the role of bias, racism and intersectionality that affect Women in STEM.
+4. Unveiling Realities: MAGNIFY mirrors Australian society and the lived experiences of Women of Colour (WOC) in STEM.
+By revealing eye-opening statistics that were previously hidden, our magazine confronts the roles of bias, racism, and intersectionality, which deeply impact WOC in STEM.

 STEM Sisters